raw-bacon/raw-validity/README.md

 # raw-validity
-This is a program checking validity of l-group equations and inequations using an [algorithm](https://arxiv.org/abs/1809.02574) developed by George Metcalfe and Almudena Colacito (After Proposition 2 in Version 1).
+This is a program checking validity of l-group equations and inequations using an algorithm developed by [George Metcalfe and Amudena Colacito](https://arxiv.org/abs/1809.02574) (it's described after Proposition 2).

 # Usage
+Try it out with the [webapp](https://raw-bacon.github.io/raw-validity-webapp).
 Upon running raw-validity you are prompted to enter either an equation or an inequation.
 The short version of what you need to know is this.
 1. Names of variables are characters, possibly followed by a number, e.g., `x` or `x31`.
 2. Inverses of variables are denoted by their capital versions.
 E.g., the inverse of `x` is `X`.